Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Formulations

 where $K_{l,t}$ is the capacity of the vehicle $(l,t)$. $\Lcal$ is the set of all lines.

 \textbf{Flow conservation constraint:} There are two different flow conservation constraints: 1) flow conservation at origin stations and 2) at transfer stations.
-To ensure the origin flow conservation, the cumulative number of arrival passengers should be larger than the cumulative number of boarding passengers at an origin at any time.
+To ensure the origin flow conservation, the cumulative number of arrival passengers should be larger than the cumulative number of boarding passengers at an origin at any time (note that we use ``larger than'' because passengers left behind due to capacity constraints are allowed).
 This indicates that not all arrival passengers can board due to potentially being left behind because of capacity constraints.